skywickenden/react-client-blueprint/README.md

 Create a new repository from this template on the Github website by clicking on the `create from template` button in the top right.

 Create a local folder for docker-compose files. `cd` into it and the clone your new repository.
 After cloning, rename the clone folder as `api`.
 Copy the contents of `example.env` and `example.docker-compose.yml` into the parent folder - into files without the `example.` prefix.
 If you are combining this with other templates then you will need to merge the contents rather than create new files.
 Open `.env` and ensure that CLIENT_HOST_PORT is available localy.
-If not then edit it appropriatly.
+If not then edit it appropriately.

 ### Run